elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 “Rhinehart,” said Miss Grace, “had the head of a demi-god, and the body of a peasant,-- and the most luminous kind of eyes, like a pair of stars.
 He ate bread and butter like other mortals; his conversation was not remarkable,-- yet he was a delightful companion.
 We know that there was a romance in his life-- he was engaged to Miss Kummer, who had the felicity of dying in his presence; if that was a felicity.

-Mrs. Turnbull then spoke of the artist Powers as having had most beautiful eyes,-- divinely beautiful, in the sense in which Art can be called divine,-- and a superb head.
+Mrs. Turnbull then spoke of the artist [Hiram] Powers as having had most beautiful eyes,-- divinely beautiful, in the sense in which Art can be called divine,-- and a superb head.

 Miss Grace then read a poem by Miss [Emma Fenwick] Brent called “The Toying Page.”
-Before she began reading, our attention was called to the fine bronze statue of “The Toying Page,” by Keyser, another Maryland artist.
-The statue is three quarters life size, and is owned by Mrs. O’Donovan, who had kindly loaned it --through Miss Milnor-- to the Club for this occasion.
+Before she began reading, our attention was called to the fine bronze statue of “The Toying Page,” by [Ephraim] Keyser, another Maryland artist.
+The statue is three quarters life size, and is owned by Mrs. O’Donovan, who had kindly loaned it --through Miss [Mary Worthington] Milnor-- to the Club for this occasion.

 Miss Brent’s poem spoke of the handsome careless young page, toying with fine tempered steel, which thoughts of lady’s bower, or battle field,-- until he feels a little wound.